shuyanl3/statestreet-react-challenge/statestreet-account-management/README.md

 ### Notes:
 - There might be a `Maximum call stack size exceeded` error showing in the console when starting the application.
 I believe it is because it loads too much data.
+- The structure of transaction detail page would be different if we do an actual data fetching.